- Frequently Asked Questions

 We don't charge callout fees for local domestic clients within a 10 mile radius of St Albans.
 As we adopt a "no fix no fee" policy, customers are not even charged for a diagnosis if they don't want to go ahead with expensive repairs.
 We quote and charge by completed jobs - not by hours spent.

 Apparently there is nothing free when running a business.
-Please be aware that if we need to come back with a new part or similar, the labour charge is from £110 to £120 for two visits.
+Please be aware that if we need to come back with a new part or similar, the labour charge is from £90 to £120 for two visits.
 We just want to look after customers who are unfortunetely in having their boilers break down.
-We don’t charge customers if they don’t want to go ahead with further repairs by us, and we don't charge customers if we are struggling with a diagnosis or we have failed on your boiler repair.
+We usually don’t charge customers if they don’t want to go ahead with further repairs by us, and we don't charge customers if we are struggling with a diagnosis or we have failed on your boiler repair.

 If we fix your boiler on a first visit, we normally charge you between £60 to £90 for labour, plus part or parts incurred.
 The "fixed" means your boiler is up and running again.